DinVision/QuickLaunch/README.md

 ![image](https://github.com/user-attachments/assets/26e5b37c-217b-4554-af4b-d9729ea4adf1)

 <b>Troubleshooting:</B>
-If you mess up the ini file settings, you can just delete the ini file and restart the App, it will automatically re-create the ini file with default settings.
+If you mess up the ini file settings, and do not have backup, you can just delete the ini file and restart the App, it will automatically re-create the ini file with default settings.

 <b>Examples:</B>
-Following are examples.

 | Toolbar Display                                                                                             | ini settings                                                                                                                                                                                      |
 |---------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|